Moldova Tax Calculator (2026)

 What is the income tax rate in Moldova?

-Do I get a personal allowance in Moldova?
+Do I get a personal allowance or tax-free threshold in Moldova?

-As an employee, you contribute 9% of your gross income to health insurance, and this contribution is deductible from your taxable income before the 12% income tax is applied.
-This means your health insurance reduces your overall tax burden.
+Employees in Moldova must pay a health insurance contribution of 9% of their gross income, and this is deductible from your taxable income before the 12% income tax is applied.
+This mandatory contribution reduces both your take-home pay and your tax liability.

 Other tax calculators